Tonsil Cancer

 Taste functions after cancer treatment

 After tonsil cancer surgery, there is usually no deterioration in taste.
 First of all, the patient can’t taste in the first postoperative days.
 Because during this period, the patients cannot feed orally anyway.
 However, if the patient has also received radiation therapy, there may be taste disturbances for a while.
 Radiation therapy, due to its side effects, can lead to decreased saliva secretion and dry mouth.
-In these cases, ADA approved mouth moisturizers (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) may be beneficial for the patient.
+In these cases, mouthwash with the American Dental Association (ADA) seal (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) may be beneficial for the patient.

 Feeding after surgery